José Mendieta

-José Félix Mendieta Villarroel (born 15 November 1958) is a Bolivian mathematics professor, politician, and trade unionist who served as a member of the Chamber of Deputies from Cochabamba, representing circumscription 28 from 2010 to 2015.
-Though educated in pedagogy, Mendieta spent most of his career in commercial driving, climbing through the ranks of the sector's trade unions to eventually become general secretary of the Sacaba Mixed Motor Transport Union.
-Though traditionally conservative, under the leadership of figures like Mendieta, many of the country's drivers' unions reoriented themselves towards the left.
-The sector's alliance with the Movement for Socialism opened spaces for many of its representatives to attain elective office.
-Such was the case with Mendieta, who, from 2005 to 2009, served on Sacaba's municipal council before being elected to represent Cochabamba's drivers' unions in parliament.
+José Félix Mendieta Villarroel (born 15 November 1958) is a Bolivian politician and trade unionist who served as a member of the Chamber of Deputies from Cochabamba, representing circumscription 28 from 2010 to 2015.

+Though educated in pedagogy, Mendieta spent most of his career in commercial driving, climbing the ranks of the sector's trade unions to eventually become general secretary of the Sacaba Mixed Motor Transport Union.
+Though traditionally conservative, under the leadership of figures like Mendieta, many of the country's drivers' unions were reoriented towards the left.

+Starting in the early 2000s, the driving sector's alliance with the Movement for Socialism opened spaces for many of its representatives to attain elective office.
+Such was the case with Mendieta, who, from 2005 to 2009, served on Sacaba's municipal council before later being elected to represent the area's drivers' unions in the Chamber of Deputies.

 Early life and political career

+Early life and education

 José Mendieta was born on 15 November 1958 in Sacaba, Cochabamba, to Profacio Mendieta and Florencia Villarroel.
 Mendieta was raised in a household of modest means; his father worked as a commercial driver while his mother was a local merchant.
-He completed his primary education at the Germán Busch School, later attending the José Nicolas Maldonado School before seeking higher education in pedagogy, graduating from the Enrique Finot Normal School.
-He taught mathematics at an institution in Warnes but retired after just two years due to the financial constraints and low income received from practicing the profession.
+He completed his primary studies at the Germán Busch School, later attending the José Nicolas Maldonado School before seeking higher education in pedagogy, graduating from the Enrique Finot Normal School.
+He briefly taught mathematics at an institution in Warnes but retired after just two years due to the financial constraints and low income received from practicing the profession.

+Career and trade unionism

 Unable to continue teaching, Mendieta returned to Sacaba, where he dedicated himself to commercial driving.
 In the ensuing years, he became affiliated with the city's drivers' unions, spending nearly a decade in leadership roles in the Sacaba Mixed Motor Transport Union, including holding office as the organization's general secretary for six years.

 Under Mendieta's leadership, the organized drivers continued to push for their historical demands, such as the lowering of excessive tolls or the expansion of fuel access.
 However, they were also oriented in favor of broader social issues, with Mendieta supporting mobilizations against the privatization of water and in favor of resource nationalism.
-His tenure represented a broader trend of realignment on the part of the country's transportation sector—long unique for its more conservative orientation in comparison to other syndicates—towards left-wing political positions.
+His tenure represented a broader trend of realignment on the part of the country's transportation sector—long unique for its more conservative orientation in comparison to other unions—towards left-wing political positions.

 The shift in disposition among the drivers' unions coincided with the rising primacy of the nascent Movement for Socialism (MAS-IPSP), with both groups steadily coalescing into a broader alliance.
 Already in 2004, Mendieta was invited by the MAS to run for a seat on the Sacaba Municipal Council, a position he won.
 His tenure as a municipal councillor focused on guaranteeing the water supply in Sacaba, a region that continued to suffer debilitating shortages in the wake of the Cochabamba water conflict.